AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-actions-core-components.md

 * Conveniently submit the data to a REST endpoint.

 You can [extend the default Submit Actions](custom-submit-action-form.md).
 You can also customize the Submit Actions for organizational-specific requirements.

+To define a Submit action for an Adaptive, use the Configure Dialog of an **Adaptive Form Container** component.
+The configure dialog of a **Adaptive Form Container** component includes:
+* Basic Tab
+* Form Data Model Tab
+* Submission Tab

+You can define the Form Container properties using the Configure Dialog.
+To learn more about the Configure Dialog of a Form Container component, [click here.](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/adaptive-forms-components/form-container.html)

 ## Select and configure a Submit Action for an Adaptive Form {#select-and-configure-submit-action}